Drowning of Afghan refugees in the Hari River: Statements by Iranian officials denying the charges

-The forensic doctor of Herat city declared that there is no evidence of torture on the bodies.
+The forensic doctor of Herat city declared that there was no evidence of torture on the bodies.
 Also, due to the muddy nature of the Helmand River, no traces of mud have been seen on the bodies.

 Reactions

 Former President Ashraf Ghani of Afghanistan had ordered an investigation into the incident.
 Ghani formed a ten-member team to check the recovered bodies.
 Signs of torture on some of the bodies have been observed.